 Ms. Stevenson was a senior financial executive with Nortel Networks Corporation from 1995 to 2007, serving as Global Treasurer from 2000 to 2007.
 Prior to joining Nortel Networks Corporation, Ms. Stevenson held various progressively senior finance roles in investment and corporate banking at J.P.
 Morgan & Company, Inc. from 1984 to 1995.
-Ms. Stevenson is a director and Chair of the Audit Committee of CAE Inc., a director and member of the Audit Committee of Open Text Corporation, and a director and member of the Audit and Risk and Finance and Transactions Committees of Valeant Pharmaceuticals International, Inc. Ms. Stevenson is Vice Chair of the Board of Governors of the University of Guelph (as well as Chair of their Finance Committee).
-Ms. Stevenson holds a Bachelor of Arts degree (Magna Cum Laude) from Harvard University and is a member of the Institute of Corporate Directors with the designation ICD.D.
+Ms. Stevenson is a director and Chair of the Audit Committee of CAE Inc., a director and member of the Audit Committee of Open Text Corporation, and a director and member of the Audit and Risk and Finance and Transactions Committees of Valeant Pharmaceuticals International, Inc. Ms. Stevenson holds a Bachelor of Arts degree (Magna Cum Laude) from Harvard University and is a member of the Institute of Corporate Directors with the designation ICD.D.